 RN to BSN Option

-Minimum requirements to apply for admission include the following:
+Minimum requirements to apply for admission include, but are not limited to, the following:

 - Acceptance to SUU with all transcripts transferred to SUU (a $40.00 non-refundable application fee & official transcripts are required).

 - Undergraduate cumulative GPA of 3.0 on a 4.0 scale.
 If you have a baccalaureate or higher degree, consult with an admissions adviser.

 - Completed admission application packet for the RN to BSN Degree Program.

 - Completed “Department of Nursing Advisement Sheet” signed by applicant and adviser.
 Consult with College of Science & Engineering Academic Advisor prior to submitting your application.

 - $20.00 non-refundable nursing application fee (checks made payable to “SUU Nursing”) included in your application packet.